richmondu/libpyawsbarebone/README.md

 It is useful for people who want to know how to implement Amazon connectivity from scratch without using Amazon SDKs, such as the Python Boto3 library.

-Supported Services:
+Supported Amazon Services:

-    1. Amazon Polly [converting text to speech]
+    1. AWS Polly [converting text to speech]
-    2. Amazon SNS [sending sms/text and email]
+    2. AWS SNS [sending sms/text and email]
-    3. Amazon Lambda [invoking serverless function]
+    3. AWS Lambda [invoking serverless function]
-    4. Amazon IoT Core [publishing sensor data]
+    4. AWS IoT Core [publishing sensor data]

 Instructions: